ben-wt/game-of-life/README.md

 ## Requirements

-The game runs within the MATLAB application.
+The game is written in the MATLAB language and therefore runs within the MATLAB application.
 Download the files, open MATLAB and add the files to the search path.

 ## Usage